-- The creation of a dedicated Well-being Team focused on promoting and protecting personnel health and well-being before, during and after emergencies should be a priority - The design and implementation of a holistic well-being model for both staff and volunteers
+- Create a dedicated Well-being Team focused on promoting and protecting personnel health and well-being before, during and after emergencies should be a priority - Design and implement a holistic well-being model for both staff and volunteers

-- Identify high risk roles and develop an appropriate process for promoting and protecting health and well-being - Build and implement well-being professional development opportunities (e.g. resilience-building workshops) and a range of peer-support platforms, including dedicated well-being team members to respond to requests for assistance as well as online peer-to-peer support platforms (e.g. a closed Facebook group where personnel can chat in a safe space) - Introduction of call-grading system to help triage real time well-being check-ins
+- Identify high risk roles and develop an appropriate process for promoting and protecting health and well-being - Build and implement well-being professional development opportunities (e.g. resilience-building workshops) and a range of peer-support platforms, including dedicated well-being team members to respond to requests for assistance as well as online peer-to-peer support platforms (e.g. a closed Facebook group where personnel can chat in a safe space) - Introduce a call-grading system to help triage real time well-being check-ins